AwesomeRevolt/RevoltPlugins/PopoutMP4/readme.md

 - [ ] Add support for MP3s
 - [ ] Add support for Embeds (YouTube, etc)
 - [ ] Mobile support improvements
+- [ ] Improve resize (It's kind of janky currently as you need to be in the bottom right)

 ---